-- 20.-(1) Every bishop of a diocese in which an office holder holds an office designated under regulation 29(1)(c) below as a training post shall make arrangements so as to ensure that any such officer holder is provided with suitable training and afforded such time off work as is necessary to undertake it. - (2) An office holder who holds an office referred to in paragraph (1) above shall be under a duty to use all reasonable endeavours to participate in and complete any training which is required to be provided to him or her under that paragraph.
+- 20.-(1) Every bishop of a diocese in which an office holder holds an office designated under regulation 29(1)(c) below as a training post shall make arrangements so as to ensure that any such officer holder is provided with suitable training and afforded such time off work as is necessary to undertake it. - (1A) During any period for which an office referred to in paragraph (1) above continues to be designated as a training post as a result of regulation 29(3A), the duty in paragraph (1) above does not apply in relation to the office but the duty in paragraph 19(1) does. - (2) An office holder who holds an office referred to in paragraph (1) above shall be under a duty to use all reasonable endeavours to participate in and complete any training which is required to be provided to him or her under that paragraph.